Brown-University-Library/bdr-api-tools/plan.md

   "counts": {
     "total_docs": 1234,
     "processed_count": 278,
-    "appended_count": 251
+    "appended_count": 251,
+    "no_text_count": 25,
+    "forbidden_count": 2
   },
   "paths": {
     "combined_text": "run-20250913T115200-0400-bdr_c9fzffs9/extracted_text_for_collection_pid-bdr_c9fzffs9.txt",
     "listing_json": "run-20250913T115200-0400-bdr_c9fzffs9/listing_for_collection_pid-bdr_c9fzffs9.json"
-  },
-  "processed_pids": [
-    "bdr:abc123", "bdr:def456"
-  ],
-  "finalized_pids": [
-    "bdr:abc123", "bdr:def456"
-  ],
-  "appended_pids": [
-    "bdr:abc123"
-  ],
-  "no_text_pids": [
-    "bdr:def456"
-  ],
-  "forbidden_pids": [

-  ],
-  "retryable_error_pids": [

-  ]
   }
+}
 ```

 Notes:
-- "finalized" means: do not attempt again on resume.
-This includes `appended_pids`, `no_text_pids`, and `forbidden_pids`.
-- `retryable_error_pids` is reserved for future use.
-Given the primary goal to minimize load, the default behavior will not retry these automatically unless the user opts in.
-- We will keep listing JSON as the canonical record of item-level metadata.
-The checkpoint is a small helper to drive resume logic and avoid reprocessing.
+- Listing JSON remains the canonical record of per-item metadata (including an optional item-level `status`).
+- The checkpoint intentionally avoids per-PID arrays; it stores only small summary counts and paths.
+- On resume, the script computes the processed set from `listing.items` and skips those PIDs.

 ## How to Determine What to Skip vs. Retry

 - Skip (do not retry):
-  - Any PID already present in `listing.items` (current code’s behavior): we will continue this behavior to minimize load.
+  - Any PID already present in `listing.items` (current code’s behavior): continue this behavior to minimize load.
-  - Any PID explicitly recorded as `forbidden` in the checkpoint (after enhancing error handling to detect HTTP 403), or when inferring from an older run that recorded a `null`/None size.
-    - User clarification: prior entries with `null` size often reflect `Forbidden`; those do not need to be reprocessed.
-  - Any PID where no `EXTRACTED_TEXT` was found (recorded with `null` size) should be considered final.
+  - For items with `extracted_text_file_size: null` in the listing:
+    - If optional `status` is `"forbidden"`, treat as final (do not retry).
+    - Otherwise, default to treating `null` as final to minimize load.

 - Retry (optional, opt-in only):
   - PIDs that failed due to transient/network errors (not 403).
 This requires differentiating errors by status code in the future.
 By default, to reduce load, we will not retry these automatically across runs; users can add a flag later (e.g., `--retry-errors`) if desired.